-Shirt: either a non-branded polo top (short sleeve or long sleeve, depending mainly on your destination) or a long-sleeved casual shirt.
-Both all-cotton, and usually in black – because black looks good against the chinos and doesn’t show creases as much as lighter colours.
+Shirts: either a non-branded polo/blouse (short or long sleeve depends mainly on your destination) or a long-sleeved casual shirt.
+Both all-cotton, and usually in black or navy – because they look good against the chinos and don’t show creases as much as lighter colours.

 Shoes: slip-on shoes are made for breezing through airport security checkpoints and quickly slipping off once the flight begins, but if they’re too tight a fit you’ll have trouble slipping them onto your feet after 8+ hours in the air.

-Jacket: what about your suit jacket?
-Don’t pack your jacket, wear it.
+Jackets: what about your suit jacket?
+Don’t pack it, wear it.

-Just place it on top of your carry-on luggage, not beside it, to avoid other passengers shoving their bag in and scrunching your jacket up.
+Just place it on top of your carry-on luggage, not beside it, to avoid other passengers shoving their bag in and scrunching it up.